PepeM112/smart-tutor/docs/authentication.md

 #### Frontend Auth Guard

 The `AuthGuard` component wraps all protected pages.
-On mount, it always calls the `/me` endpoint to validate the session — it does not trust client-side state (e.g. rehydrated Zustand stores) as the source of truth.
+It uses `useQuery(['me'])` with `staleTime: 5 * 60 * 1000` (a stale-while-revalidate pattern) rather than re-fetching on every mount, and sets `refetchOnWindowFocus` so switching back to the tab re-validates the session.
 If `/me` fails and silent refresh also fails, the user is redirected to login.

 ### Protected Routes